 About a month or two ago, one of our residents was inquiring about volunteer opportunities.
 So we looked on the Volunteer Match website.
 What we found was Pammy’s 2nd Chance Rescue Service.
 We have joined the fostering family.
-Our assisted living residents are really enjoying fostering pets in preparation to find a permanent family.
+Our assisted living residents are really enjoying fostering pets for elderly people and in preparation to find a permanent family.

 You can call Pammy at 623 698 5967 if you are interested in fostering or adopting.
 Or email her at email@example.com.
 Their Facebook page is here.
 They also sponsor adoption events most Saturday mornings at: